When you are on holiday with your baby or child, there are a number of things to bear in mind:

 Be obsessive about sunburn

-Apply a thick layer of children’s broad spectrum SPF sunscreen of SPF 15 or higher around 15 minutes before sun exposure (make sure your baby is not allergic to the cream you use).
+Apply a thick layer of children’s broad spectrum SPF sunscreen of SPF 50 around 15 minutes before sun exposure (make sure your baby is not allergic to the cream you use).